rybowe-dev/producer-consumer/README.md

 - **Mutual exclusion** needs to be guaranteed to protect critical section (shared memory region), so:
     - **Semaphores** are used to control access to shared buffer (**Critical Section**):
         - 'empty' used to keep track of empty slots in buffer (so producer doesn't produce when buffer is full)
-        - 'full' used to keep track of occupied slots in buffer (so consumer doesn't consumer when the buffer is empty)
+        - 'full' used to keep track of occupied slots in buffer (so consumer doesn't consume when the buffer is empty)
         - 'mutex' used to ensure that only one process is modifying the buffer at a given moment

 **How the processes share memory and semaphores:**